crlandsc/tiny-audio-diffusion/README.md

 |Hi-hats|[crlandsc/tiny-audio-diffusion-hihats](https://huggingface.co/crlandsc/tiny-audio-diffusion-hihats)|
 |Percussion (all drum types)|[crlandsc/tiny-audio-diffusion-percussion](https://huggingface.co/crlandsc/tiny-audio-diffusion-percussion)|

-*Follow current model training progress [here](https://wandb.ai/crlandsc/unconditional-drum-diffusion?workspace=user-crlandsc) (more models will be added as they are trained).*
+*See W&B model training metrics [here](https://wandb.ai/crlandsc/unconditional-drum-diffusion?workspace=user-crlandsc).*

 Pre-trained models can be downloaded to generate samples via the [inference notebook](Inference.ipynb).
 They can also be used as a base model to fine-tune on custom data.
 It is recommended to create subfolders within the [`saved_models`](saved_models/) folder to store each model's `.ckpt` and `.yaml` files.